evanthebouncy/dota_heroes_embedding/README.md

 creates the tfidf matrix from the raw text, runs a 2d tsne embedding and outputs the results to csv

 ##tsne_coordinates.csv
-the hero and new x, y coordinates
+the x, y coordinates of each hero